python/cpython/Doc/library/sqlite3.rst

       .. versionadded:: 3.11

+.. exception:: InterfaceError

+   Exception raised for misuse of the low-level SQLite C API.
+   In other words, if this exception is raised, it probably indicates a bug in the ``sqlite3`` module.
+   ``InterfaceError`` is a subclass of :exc:`Error`.

 .. exception:: DatabaseError

    Exception raised for errors that are related to the database.
+   This serves as the base exception for several types of database errors.
+   It is only raised implicitly through the specialised subclasses.
+   ``DatabaseError`` is a subclass of :exc:`Error`.

+.. exception:: DataError

+   Exception raised for errors caused by problems with the processed data, like numeric values out of range, and strings which are too long.
+   ``DataError`` is a subclass of :exc:`DatabaseError`.

+.. exception:: OperationalError

+   Exception raised for errors that are related to the database's operation, and not necessarily under the control of the programmer.
+   For example, the database path is not found, or a transaction could not be processed.
+   ``OperationalError`` is a subclass of :exc:`DatabaseError`.

 .. exception:: IntegrityError

    Exception raised when the relational integrity of the database is affected, e.g. a foreign key check fails.
 It is a subclass of :exc:`DatabaseError`.

+.. exception:: InternalError

+   Exception raised when SQLite encounters an internal error.
+   If this is raised, it may indicate that there is a problem with the runtime SQLite library.
+   ``InternalError`` is a subclass of :exc:`DatabaseError`.

 .. exception:: ProgrammingError

-   Exception raised for programming errors, e.g. table not found or already exists, syntax error in the SQL statement, wrong number of parameters specified, etc.  It is a subclass of :exc:`DatabaseError`.
+   Exception raised for ``sqlite3`` API programming errors, for example supplying the wrong number of bindings to a query, or trying to operate on a closed :class:`Connection`.

-.. exception:: OperationalError

-   Exception raised for errors that are related to the database's operation and not necessarily under the control of the programmer, e.g. an unexpected disconnect occurs, the data source name is not found, a transaction could not be processed, etc.  It is a subclass of :exc:`DatabaseError`.
+   ``ProgrammingError`` is a subclass of :exc:`DatabaseError`.

 .. exception:: NotSupportedError

-   Exception raised in case a method or database API was used which is not supported by the database, e.g. calling the :meth:`~Connection.rollback` method on a connection that does not support transaction or has transactions turned off.
-It is a subclass of :exc:`DatabaseError`.
+   Exception raised in case a method or database API is not supported by the underlying SQLite library.
+For example, setting *deterministic* to :const:`True` in :meth:`~Connection.create_function`, if the underlying SQLite library does not support deterministic functions.
+   ``NotSupportedError`` is a subclass of :exc:`DatabaseError`.

 .. _sqlite3-blob-objects: